nesfit/jane-DeMixer/README.md

 ## User manual
 ### Heuristic
-The heuristic works with the premise that mixing service operator (such as BestMixer.io) uses a single waller (i.e., cluster of addresses) to handle cryptocurrency assets.
+The heuristic works with the premise that mixing service operator (such as BestMixer.io) uses a single wallet (i.e., cluster of addresses) to handle cryptocurrency assets.
 This means that for any incoming transaction (i.e., mixing service user depositing assets for laundering) to the cluster, there exist one or more subsequent outgoing transactions from that same cluster returning tumbled cryptocurrencies (back to the user).
 Outgoing transaction(s) should satisfy the following conditions:

 * to have the same value as incoming transaction minus blockchain and operator's fee
 * to happen later than the incoming transaction but no later than service mixing upper bound limit